MarkGillespie/reference_check/README.md

     - The paper title matches the record in DBLP.
     - The author list has at least one overlapping last name.
 - If no match is found, the reference is reported `not found` and a list is printed in the console of all the papers that were not found.
-- The results are also logged in a `reference_check/filename.log` file for later inspection.
+- In case of batch mode, the results are also logged in a `reference_check/filename.log` file for later inspection.

 ## What should I do with this?
 The script is expected to give false negatives.
 A **negative** is considered a reference that is **not found** in DBLP.
 That means **you have to check the flagged references yourself**.